Visit Us In Store

 Edible Qualities

-Chippewa Blueberry is a small shrub that is commonly grown for its edible qualities.
+Chippewa Blueberry is a small shrub that is typically grown for its edible qualities.
 It produces clusters of blue round berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: